NLeSC/guide/publishing/publishing_results.md

 #### Checksum and sign your data archive:

 - Do a checksum on your files to check preservation of integrity.
 This means you will need to store the checksum somewhere, usually they are tiny, so they can be provided along with the data.
 In fact, some Linux distributions provide the checksum of the iso image so you can check your image when you download it.
 Storing checksums within the filename is not common practice anymore.
 A lot of data formats allow storing the checksum in the file; ie. the metadata part contains the checksum of the data part.
-For example netcdf, and FITST.
-Here are tutorials on how to do a checksum for [Linux](https://linux.die.net/man/1/sha256sum) ([second link](https://www.computerhope.com/unix/ucksum.htm)), [Windows](https://www.microsoft.com/en-us/download/details.aspx?id=11533), and [Mac OSx](https://www.rekha.com/how-to-verify-md5-sha1-and-sha256-checksum-on-mac.html).
-- Sign your archives with [GnuPG](https://wiki.archlinux.org/index.php/GnuPG) ([download](https://www.gnupg.org/download/index.en.html ))which would require you to set up a 'ring of thrust'.

-Only having both gpg-es and checksum-ed the archive ensures you that it is not altered.

 #### File permissions and location: